postspectacular/devart-codefactory/README.md

 #### src-html

-The source versions of the various HTML files used for the online version, Barbican gallery kiosks & workshops run with teenages as part of Google's & Barbican's Young Creators initiative.
+The source versions of the various HTML files used for the online version, Barbican gallery kiosks & workshops run with teenagers as part of Google & Barbican's Young Creators initiative.
 There're only minor differences between each version (mainly config settings).
 All development is supposed to only happen with the `staging.html` file and then changes applied to others later.

 #### src-less